CR not removed by median stacking

 in MEGARA DRP), the user should explicitly specify one of the following

-methods: mediancr, meancr or meancrt.
+methods: mediancr, meancrt, meancr or meancr2.

 Method mediancr